vinayjn/vinayjn.github.io/_posts/2016-07-04-Swift-Generics-UITableView.markdown

 layout: post
 title:  "Writing better UITableView code with Swift Generics"
 date:   2016-07-04 12:24:55
-comments : true
-categories: ios
+tags: [ios, swift]
 keywords : koder, koder.me, Vinay Jain, vinay, blog, generics, functions, swift, UITableView, reuseIdentifier, UITableViewController

-description : With Generics write reusable UITableViewControllers in Swift.
+description : "With Generics write reusable UITableViewControllers in Swift."
 ---

 I was obsessed with `Protocol Oriented Programming`, read a lot of blogs, watched so many videos and got some idea behind its implemetation and working.
 So now I know the basic protocol based programming stuff in `Swift` (the new cool 😎), but I was still struggling to use POP in our current codebase.
 Tried, tired and again tried but couldn't get through.

 I tried the other way of writing reusable code and converted some of our codebase classes to follow this pattern.

 ### Swift + Generics + UITableViewController